 Flying a kite is an experience that everyone should have.
-Going to the park on a windy day to have fun either alone or with your family and friends, this cannot be replaced by any modern gadget.
-Playing with a kite represents one of the richest and healthiest entertainments possible.
+Going to the park on a windy day to have fun either alone or with your family and friends cannot be replaced by any modern gadget.
+Playing with a kite represents one of the richest and healthiest methods of entertainment possible.
 So now imagine how great it would be to build your own.

-Kites are classic childhood toys for a lot of people, but there are many young persons that have never had the opportunity to play with one.
+Kites are classic childhood toys for a lot of people, but there are many kids that have never had the opportunity to play with one.
 We invite you to bring this lovely tradition to those who don’t know it yet.
-So here are 5 simply steps to make a kite with your own hands and enjoy it with your love ones or by your own.
+So here are 5 simple steps to make a kite with your own hands and enjoy it with your loved ones or on your own.

 Step 1: Get the Material